 After returning from Europe promoting and shooting the video for “Ain’t No Living Without You” by Louis Biancaniello and Sam Waters from Color Me Bad, she was privileged to have one of her songs selected by Celine Dion.
 “I Surrender” was an instant success with Celine, and further drove Mary’s writing and singing out front with her recording of the song on her album “Purified”, released in 2002.
 In August 2011 Mary recorded the theme song “Speed“ with producer Stephen Emmer, along with 2 other songs for the Stage Entertainment show “Holiday on Ice“.
 Mary recently wrote “City of Love” for “The Horn Dogz” of Paris, and covered Aretha Franklin’s “Rock Steady” and performed in a video for the project.

-Over the past 13 years, since leaving Curb, she has been performing and touring globally with Patti LaBelle, and simultaneously over the past 7 years, with George Clinton and his PFunk band.
-Ms. Griffin finished her last engagement with Patti LaBelle in October of 2015, which has cleared the slate for her to re-launch her solo career.
+For 13 years, subsequent to leaving Curb, she performed and touring globally with Patti LaBelle, and simultaneously over 7 years, with George Clinton and his PFunk band.
+Ms. Griffin finished her last engagement with Patti LaBelle in October of 2015, which has cleared the slate for her to form her own recording label re-launch her solo career.

-Diverse and powerful in five distinct genres: R&B/Soul, Gospel, Disco, Jazz, Pop/Techno/Dance, Ms. Griffin is a force to be reckoned with, who is now, in 2019, re-igniting her solo career under her wholly owned label, Mahogany Entertainment, LLC.
-Mary released her first Gospel album titled "For Such A Time as This" on September 11, 2016 and a Christmas album in December, 2017, and "Rebuild", an R&B/Soul Album released August 29th, 2018.
+Diverse and powerful in five distinct genres: R&B/Soul, Gospel, Disco, Jazz, Pop/Techno/Dance, Ms. Griffin is a force to be reckoned with, who is now, in 2020, Mary has a number of recording projects in the works to follow those she previously released: her first Gospel album titled "For Such A Time as This" on September 11, 2016 and a Christmas album in December, 2017, and "Rebuild", an R&B/Soul Album released August 29th, 2018.